Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 A spinal tap, also known as a lumbar puncture, is a medical procedure through which cerebrospinal fluid is extracted from the spinal canal to be tested for certain diseases.
 While other conditions might be tested for via lumbar puncture, the most common reason a doctor may order one is to help diagnose meningitis, a serious infection of the meninges (protective membranes around the spinal cord) that can lead to permanent disability or death if not treated immediately.
 If someone arrives at a hospital with symptoms indicative of meningitis, such as a sore neck, severe headache, and high fever, a spinal tap will probably be done right away.

 Other Tests May Make a Spinal Tap Unnecessary

-Lumbar punctures can confirm a meningitis diagnosis, and can aid in deciding what is the appropriate course of treatment.
+Lumbar punctures can confirm a meningitis diagnosis and can aid in deciding what the appropriate course of treatment is.
 There are other ways, however, for medical professionals to determine whether or not meningitis is likely.
 Simple physical tests can often indicate whether certain flu-like symptoms may actually be something more serious.
 Doctors may test for Brudzinski’s sign, in which your hips and knees flex automatically if a stiff neck is manually forced to turn side to side.
 Another physical test used is Kernig’s sign, where if you attempt to extend your leg, you experience pain in your thigh.

-Often times, a blood test will be done when you arrive to the hospital with signs of meningitis.
+Oftentimes, a blood test will be done when you arrive at the hospital with signs of meningitis.
 Sometimes the combination of a high white blood cell count and severe enough symptoms, doctors will begin treatment for meningitis without the confirmation of a spinal tap.
-In many of these cases they are reasonably certain the disease is present, and treating without waiting for other testing is deemed appropriate in order to save the patient’s life.
+In many of these cases, they are reasonably certain the disease is present, and treating without waiting for other testing is deemed appropriate in order to save the patient’s life.

 If You Do Get a Spinal Tap, You Need to Do These Things